 Types of professional communication to master

-However, all these communication methods can be grouped together into three key categories:
+The different types of communication methods can be grouped together into three key categories:

 - Oral Communication : This is also often called “verbal” or “spoken” communication and includes face-to-face meetings, telephone calls, as well as mediums such as radio and TV.